 Some of the more common side effects of radiation therapy include:

-Depending on how old someone receiving radiation therapy is, there may be some long-term side effects.
+Depending on how old someone is during radiation therapy, there may be some long-term side effects.
 Some people may notice they're not growing as fast as their friends.
 This happens because normal tissues, especially areas that are still growing, might be damaged during radiation treatments.

 It's important to tell a nurse or doctor about any side effects so they can help treat the problem.
 If you're receiving radiation therapy as a cancer treatment, your doctors will work to cure you, but they'll also want you to be as comfortable as possible while you're being treated.

 Although radiation therapy itself doesn't hurt, it can be scary to think about.
-If you want, talk to your doctor about taking a tour of the hospital or radiation treatment center.
+You might want to ask your doctor about taking a tour of the hospital or radiation treatment center.
 Meeting the radiation technologists who will be helping you every day and seeing the radiation equipment may help you feel more comfortable during treatment.
 Many hospitals set up routine treatment planning visits to prepare patients for treatment.
-These include a tour of the facilities and an opportunity to ask questions.
+These include a tour of the facilities and a chance to ask questions.

 In a lot of hospitals, you can talk to a parent or the radiation therapist on an intercom during external radiation treatment.
 Someone will always be watching you during treatment, and the machine can be stopped at any time if there's a problem.
 Some treatment centers even provide closed-circuit TVs so your parent can watch you during the procedure.

 As you go through radiation treatment, you may feel like you're all alone — but you're not.
 Your parent, friends, doctors, nurses, psychiatrists, psychologists, social workers, and other members of the cancer treatment team are there to reassure you before, during, and after radiation therapy.